canonical/checkbox/docs/reference/units/test-plan.rst

       - using the template identifier.
 This will include all the jobs generated by this template.

-    Regardless of if you use patterns or literal job identifiers you can use their fully qualified name (the one that includes the namespace they reside in) or an abbreviated form.
-The abbreviated form is applicable for job definitions that reside in the same namespace (but not necessarily the same provider) as the provider that is defining the test plan.
+    Regardless if you use patterns or literal identifiers, you can use their fully qualified name (the one that includes the :term:`namespace` they reside in) or an abbreviated form.
+The abbreviated form is applicable for jobs and templates that reside in the same namespace (but not necessarily the same provider) as the provider that is defining the test plan.

-    Plainbox will catch incorrect references to unknown jobs so you should be relatively safe.
-Have a look at the examples section below for examples on how you can refer to jobs from other providers (you simply use their fully qualified name for that)
+    Checkbox will catch incorrect references to unknown jobs so you should be relatively safe.
+Have a look at the :ref:`test-plan-examples` section below for examples on how you can refer to jobs from other providers (you simply use their fully qualified name for that).

 .. _Test Plan mandatory_include field: